intel-lab-lkp/linux/Documentation/admin-guide/bootconfig.rst

 There are two options to boot the kernel with bootconfig: attaching the bootconfig to the initrd image or embedding it in the kernel itself.

+Early options (those registered with ``early_param()``) may only be specified in the embedded bootconfig, because the initrd is not yet available when early parameters are processed.

 Attaching a Boot Config to Initrd
 ---------------------------------